arsya371/prenivdlapp-cli/README.md

 # Social Media Downloader CLI (PRENIVDL)

-A powerful command-line interface for downloading videos and media from TikTok, Facebook, Instagram, Twitter, Douyin, Spotify, Pinterest, Apple Music, and YouTube.
+A powerful command-line interface for downloading videos and media from TikTok, Facebook, Instagram, Twitter, Douyin, Spotify, Pinterest, Apple Music, YouTube, and CapCut.
 Designed with beautiful ASCII art and interactive prompts.

 ## Features

-- **TikTok Downloader** - Download videos with metadata and multiple quality options
+- **TikTok Downloader** - Download videos with metadata and multiple quality options (MP4/MP3)
 - **Facebook Downloader** - Download videos in multiple qualities (HD/SD) and formats (MP4/MP3)
 - **Instagram Downloader** - Download photos and videos from posts and stories
-- **Twitter Downloader** - Download videos from Twitter/X posts
+- **Twitter Downloader** - Download videos from Twitter/X posts with quality selection
 - **Douyin Downloader** - Download videos from Douyin (Chinese TikTok) with multiple quality options
 - **Spotify Downloader** - Download tracks (MP3) and cover images from Spotify
-- **Pinterest Downloader** - Download images, videos, and GIFs from Pinterest pins with multiple quality options
+- **Pinterest Downloader** - Download images from Pinterest pins with multiple quality options
 - **Apple Music Downloader** - Download tracks (MP3) and cover images from Apple Music
-- **YouTube Downloader** - Download videos and audio from YouTube with multiple quality options
+- **YouTube Downloader** - Download videos and audio from YouTube with format selection (video with audio, video only, audio only)
+- **CapCut Downloader** - Download videos from CapCut with quality options (HD No Watermark, No Watermark, Watermark)
 - **Beautiful CLI Interface** - Colorful output with ASCII art banner and custom prompt
 - **Interactive Mode** - User-friendly prompts and selections
 - **Fast Downloads** - Efficient downloading with progress indicators